 Model-based RL leverages a (learned) dynamics model of the environment to plan a sequence of actions that leads to the desired behavior.
-The dynamics model predicts the future state of the environment after taking a specific action, which enables simulating candidate behaviors in imagination instead of in the physical environment.
-Then, these imaginary rollouts can be used for planning [8, 4] through, e.g., CEM [17] and MPPI [18], as well as for policy optimization [19, 3, 20, 4] to improve sample efficiency.
-Yet, due to the accumulation of prediction error at each step and the increasing search space, finding an optimal, long-horizon plan is inaccurate and computationally expensive [6, 7, 8].
+The dynamics model predicts the future state of the environment, and optionally the associated reward, after taking a specific action for planning [8, 4] or subsequent policy search [17, 3, 18, 4].
+By simulating candidate behaviors in imagination instead of in the physical environment, model-based RL improves the sample efficiency.
+The imaginary rollouts can be used for planning, e.g., CEM [19] and MPPI [20], as well as for policy optimization [3, 4] Yet, due to the accumulation of prediction error at each step and the increasing search space, finding an optimal, long-horizon plan is inaccurate and computationally expensive [6, 7, 8].

-To facilitate learning of long-horizon behaviors, skill-based RL lets the agent act over temporallyextended skills (i.e. options [21] or motion primitives [22]), which can be represented as subpolicies or a coordinated sequence of low-level actions.
-Temporal abstraction effectively reduces the task horizon for the agent and enables directed exploration [23].
-The reusable skills can be manually defined [22, 24, 10, 11, 14], extracted from large offline datasets [15, 25, 26, 27, 28], discovered online in an unsupervised manner [29, 30], or acquired in the form of goal-reaching policies [31, 32, 33, 34, 20].
+To facilitate learning of long-horizon behaviors, skill-based RL lets the agent act over temporallyextended skills (i.e. options [21] or motion primitives [22]), which can be represented as sub-policies or a coordinated sequence of low-level actions.
+Temporal abstraction effectively reduces the task horizon for the agent and enables directed exploration [23], a major challenge in RL.
+The reusable skills can be manually defined [22, 24, 10, 11, 14], extracted from large offline datasets [25, 26, 15, 27, 28], discovered online in an unsupervised manner [29, 30], or acquired in the form of goal-reaching policies [31, 32, 33, 34, 18].
 However, skill-based RL is still impractical for real-world applications, requiring a few million to billion environment interactions [13].
 In this paper, we use model-based RL to guide the planning of skills to improve the sample efficiency of skill-based approaches.

 There have been attempts to plan over skills in model-based RL [29, 35, 5, 36, 37].
-However, most of these approaches [29, 5, 36] still utilize the conventional flat (single-step) dynamics model, which
+However, most of these approaches [29, 5, 36] still utilize the conventional flat (single-step) dynamics model, which struggles at handling long-horizon planning due to error accumulation.
+Wu et al. [35] proposes to